mp1610/AI_CNN/README.md

 Note: The imageset is too large to attach into the file repository, but the Code attached shows the set of results that are produced through using the image dataset.

-The final report which discusses the development of the project and the code is also used.
+The final report which discusses the development of the project and the code is also provided.
 The CNN is created using Tensorflow, including a range of hyperparameter tuning such as number of epochs, type of optimizer, type of activation function, CNN architecture etc.